 For the most up-to-date availability information please use any of the on-line lists provided below.

 Ordering instructions are included on the form.

-Bulletin # 58 Sorry, this item is no longer available The BRHS is celebrating its 40th anniversary along with the 170th anniversary of the Burlington Route Railroad.
+Bulletin # 58 The BRHS is celebrating its 40th anniversary along with the 170th anniversary of the Burlington Route Railroad.
 This special anniversary edition of the Burlington Bulletin takes us back to "where it all began" as we visit the original Burlington shops in Aurora, Illinois, from the beginning of the shops in 1849 up until 1899.
 (The shops post-1899 is scheduled for a future issue.)
 This issue also includes an article on various anniversary celebrations that the Q held over the years.

 Bulletin # 57 Burlington Bulletin 57, “Homage to the E5”, by noted author and historian, J.W.
 (Bill) Schultz, expands the coverage of the Burlington’s fleet of eleven E5A and five E5B units (the only cabless E-units ever owned by the Q).
 The issue begins with a brief look at the Electro-Motive diesels that led to the E5 and its contemporaries, helping place the E5's life and times in context with those of the other 186 pre-war E-units.
 Comprehensive coverage, both in text and photos, of the E5 careers on the Q, C&S and FW&DC are the bulk of the issue.
 It closes with a brief look at it repatriation at the Illinois Railway Museum and off-ground excursions.
 This is a perfect-bound, 100-page issue, with 141 B&W images, 21 color images, 6 scale drawings (as built and 1960s versions), ephemera and an updated roster is a must for Burlington, locomotive or passenger fans!